lottmarcos/functional-programming/README.md

 ### strings 📝

-- `charAt(index)`: Returns the character at the specified index.
-Time complexity is O(1).
+- `charAt(index)`: returns the character at the specified index. time complexity is O(1).
-- `concat(string2, string3, ..., stringX)`: Joins two or more strings, and returns a new joined strings.
-Time complexity is O(n), where n is the total length of all the strings.
+- `concat(string2, string3, ..., stringX)`: joins two or more strings, and returns a new joined strings. time complexity is O(n), where n is the total length of all the strings.
-- `includes(searchvalue, start)`: Checks whether a string contains the specified string/characters.
-Time complexity is O(n), where n is the length of the string.
+- `includes(searchvalue, start)`: checks whether a string contains the specified string/characters. time complexity is O(n), where n is the length of the string.
-- `indexOf(searchvalue, start): `Returns the position of the first found occurrence of a specified value in a string.
-Time complexity is O(n), where n is the length of the string.
+- `indexOf(searchvalue, start): `returns the position of the first found occurrence of a specified value in a string. time complexity is O(n), where n is the length of the string.
-- `lastIndexOf(searchvalue, start)`: Returns the position of the last found occurrence of a specified value in a string.
-Time complexity is O(n), where n is the length of the string.
+- `lastIndexOf(searchvalue, start)`: returns the position of the last found occurrence of a specified value in a string. time complexity is O(n), where n is the length of the string.
-- `replace(searchvalue, newvalue)`: Searches a string for a specified value, or a regular expression, and returns a new string where the specified values are replaced.
-Time complexity is O(n), where n is the length of the string.
+- `replace(searchvalue, newvalue)`: searches a string for a specified value, or a regular expression, and returns a new string where the specified values are replaced. time complexity is O(n), where n is the length of the string.
-- `slice(start, end)`: Extracts a part of a string and returns a new string.
-Time complexity is O(n), where n is the length of the substring.
+- `slice(start, end)`: extracts a part of a string and returns a new string. time complexity is O(n), where n is the length of the substring.
-- `split(separator, limit)`: Splits a string into an array of substrings.
-Time complexity is O(n), where n is the length of the string.
+- `split(separator, limit)`: splits a string into an array of substrings. time complexity is O(n), where n is the length of the string.
-- `substring(start, end)`: Extracts the characters from a string, between two specified indices, and returns the new sub string.
-Time complexity is O(n), where n is the length of the substring.
+- `substring(start, end)`: extracts the characters from a string, between two specified indices, and returns the new sub string. time complexity is O(n), where n is the length of the substring.
-- `toLowerCase()`: Converts a string to lowercase letters.
-Time complexity is O(n), where n is the length of the string.
+- `toLowerCase()`: converts a string to lowercase letters. time complexity is O(n), where n is the length of the string.
-- `toUpperCase()`: Converts a string to uppercase letters.
-Time complexity is O(n), where n is the length of the string.
+- `toUpperCase()`: converts a string to uppercase letters. time complexity is O(n), where n is the length of the string.
-- `trim()`: Removes whitespace from both ends of a string.
-Time complexity is O(n), where n is the length of the string.
+- `trim()`: removes whitespace from both ends of a string. time complexity is O(n), where n is the length of the string.

 ```typescript
 const string: string = "Hello World";